ScottGuymer/scottguymer/content/blog/how-i-created-this-blog.md

 +++
-author = ""
+author = "Scott Guymer"
 categories = [""]
 date = "2018-03-09T10:19:18+00:00"
-description = ""
-draft = true
-featured = ""
-featuredalt = ""
-featuredpath = ""
-linktitle = ""
+description = "How I set up this blog and what tech I use to manage it." draft = true featured = "" featuredalt = "" featuredpath = "" linktitle = ""
-title = "How i created this blog" type = "post"
+title = "How I created this blog" type = "post"

 +++